In days of yore, it was easy to spot a geek.

 You probably picked up on this already, but this is all tongue-in-cheek.
 Of course, you can still call yourself a geek even if you can’t use Linux, don’t play Warhammer, and hate Doctor Who.

-These days, geekiness is more diversified than ever.
+These days, geekiness is more diverse than ever before.

 So even if you don’t know who shot first in the Mos Eisley Cantina, we won’t hold it against you (much).
 Maybe anime is more your style, or programming apps is your thing.